Short Term Scientific Missions

 Short-term Scientific Missions (STSMs) are exchange visits for researchers within their Action.

-This exchange programme facilitates individuals to spend research time at an institution or laboratory based in a different country, which is also part of the Action.
+This exchange programme facilitates individuals to spend research time at an institution or laboratory based in a different country.
 STSMs are great opportunities for researchers to share techniques and gain skills that may not be available at their home institution or laboratory.

 Anyone officially participating in CosmoVerse can apply to STSMs grants but evaluation criteria (described in the dedicated section below) will matter for awarding the grants.

-Both the Grantee and the Host must be affiliated to institutions within COST, Cooperating and Partner members countries, as listed in the COST web page.
+The Grantee must be affiliated to institutions within COST, Cooperating and Partner members countries, as listed in the COST web page.

 The Grantee and the Host Institution must be in different countries.